liamtabrams/LIRecommend/discussion/model_leaderboard.md

 RG - Random Guesser

-RR - Accuracy of attempt at manually reproducing original ratings after 2 months
+RR - Accuracy of attempt at manually reproducing original ratings after 2 months.
+This helps us measure drift + inherent subjectivity of the raings.
+If wait time is significantly reduced, this can give us an upper bound on accuracy allowed by the inherent subjectivity of the labelling.